-Erica Cuevas is an associate director at JFF.
-In that role, she leads policy analysis, research, and communications efforts to strengthen federal and state policy to spur innovation and improve pathways across K-12 and postsecondary education systems.
+Erica Cuevas is a director in the Policy & Advocacy practice at JFF.
+She leads policy analysis, research, advocacy, and communications efforts to strengthen federal and state policy to spur innovation and improve pathways across K-12 and postsecondary education systems.

-Before joining JFF, Erica was a policy advisor at the U.S. Department of Education, where she focused on federal programs designed to make postsecondary education more accessible and affordable.
-She also managed a workgroup dedicated to improving the student borrower experience.
+Before joining JFF, Cuevas was a policy advisor at the U.S. Department of Education, focusing on federal programs to make postsecondary education more accessible.

 - Bachelor’s degree in political science and government, Sonoma State University, Rohnert Park, California

 - Master’s degree in public affairs, specialized concentration in public policy analysis, University of Texas at Austin